+(i) Counterfeit money or tokens;

-- (a) counterfeit money or tokens, - (b) coins of other countries which are received in gaming devices or gaming devises; - (c) cash taken in fraudulent acts perpetrated against a licensee for which the licensee is not reimbursed; or - (d) cash received as entry fees for contests or tournaments in which the patrons compete for prizes.
+(ii) Coins of other countries which are received in gaming devices;

+(iii) Cash taken in fraudulent acts perpetrated against a licensee for which the licensee is not reimbursed; or

+(iv) Cash received as entry fees for contests or tournaments in which the patrons compete for prizes.

 Calculation of Gross Revenues.
-Certain expenses not deductible.
+Certain expenses are not deductible.

-- (a) In calculating gross revenue, any prizes, premiums, drawings, benefits or tickets which are redeemable for money or merchandise or other promotional allowance, except money or tokens paid at face value directly to a patron as the result of a specific wager and the amount of cash paid to purchase an annuity to fund winnings must not be deducted as losses from winnings. - (b) In calculating gross revenue from gaming devices, the actual cost to the licensee of any personal property distributed to a patron as the result of a legitimate wager may be deducted as a loss, but not travel expenses, food, refreshments, lodging or services.
+- (1) In calculating gross revenue, any prizes, premiums, drawings, benefits or tickets which are redeemable for money or merchandise or other promotional allowance, except money or tokens paid at face value directly to a patron as the result of a specific wager and the amount of cash paid to purchase an annuity to fund winnings must not be deducted as losses from winnings. - (2) In calculating gross revenue from gaming devices, the actual cost to the licensee of any personal property distributed to a patron as the result of a legitimate wager may be deducted as a loss, but not travel expenses, food, refreshments, lodging or services.
 For the purposes of this section, "as the result of a legitimate wager" means that the patron must make a wager prior to receiving the personal property, regardless of whether the receipt of the personal property is dependent on the outcome of the wager.

-"Key Employee" means:
+(p) "Key Employee" means:

-- (a) a person who performs one or more of the following functions
+- 1. a person who performs one or more of the following functions:

-- (1) bingo caller,

-- (2) counting room supervisor,
+- (1) Count room supervisor

-- (3) chief of security,
+- (2) Chief of Security

-- (4) custodian of gaming supplies or cash,
+- (3) Custodian of gaming supplies or cash,

-- (5) floor manager,

-- (6) pit boss,

-- (7) dealer,

-- (8) croupier,

-- (9) approver of credit, or
+- (4) Floor manager

-- (10) custodian of gambling terminals or other devices operated by the management of any Gaming Operation, including persons with access to cash and accounting records for such devices;
+- (5) Custodian of gambling terminals or other devices operated by the management of any Gaming Operation,

+including persons with access to cash and records for such devices;

-- (b) if not otherwise included, any other person whose total cash compensation from employment in any Gaming Operation exceeds \$50,000 per year;
+(b) If not otherwise included, any other person whose total cash compensation from employment in any gaming operation exceed \$50,000.00 per year;

-- (c) if not otherwise included, the four most highly compensated persons in any Gaming Operation; or
+(c) If not otherwise included, the four most highly compensated persons in any gaming operation; or

-- (d) any other employee of any Gaming Operation that the Commission designates by its Rules as a Key Employee.
+(d) Any other employee of any gaming operation that the commission designates by its Rules as a Key Employee.

-"License" means any authorization granted by the Commission, pursuant to this Ordinance, to any Person which is required for such Person to perform certain acts or engage in certain activities.
-The issuance of a License shall not create a property or liberty interest in such License for the benefit of the Licensee.
+(q) "License" means any authorization granted by the Commission, pursuant to this chapter, to any person which is required for such person to perform certain acts or engage in certain activities.
+The issuance of a license shall not create a property or liberty interest in such license for the benefit of the licensee.

-- "Licensee" means any Person who has been issued a valid and current License pursuant to the provisions of this Ordinance. - "Management Contract" means any contract, agreement or other document, including all collateral agreements, establishing a relationship between the Tribal government and any Person, pursuant to which such Person has managerial responsibilities in or for any Gaming Operation.
+(r) "Licensee" means any person who has been issued a valid and current license pursuant to the provisions of this chapter.

+(s) "Management Contract" means any contract, agreement or other document, including all collateral agreements, establishing a relationship between the Tribal government and any person, pursuant to which such person has managerial responsibilities in or for any gaming operation.

-"Management Entity" or "Controlling Shareholder" means:
+(t) "Management Entity or Controlling Shareholder" means: